Tech-at-DU/ACS-3330-Single-Page-Web-Applications/Lessons/closures.md

 - ✅ **Define closures** and explain how they work.
 - ✅ **Use closures in everyday programming** for state management.
 - ✅ **Fix stale closures in React applications**.

+Read what JavaScript.info has to say about variable scope and closures: https://javascript.info/closure

 ---